RaVoTTi/Second-Brain/BooksV1/Books/Clean Code.md

-Certainly!
 Here's a detailed summary of "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin.
 This book is a comprehensive guide aimed at improving the writing of code, making it cleaner and more efficient.

 ### 1. Introduction